An OSI planning grant ensures clean water goes hand-in-hand with development in the Upper Delaware River Basin

-Due to its location atop the far northern reaches of the Delaware River, rural Sullivan County is critical for protecting the forested headwaters streams that empty into the larger watershed — the source of drinking water for 15 million residents living in Philadelphia, Trenton, and other major cities.
-Since 2014, OSI, with support of the William Penn Foundation, has partnered with organizations through the Delaware River Watershed Initiative (DRWI) to mobilize land acquisition in the watershed, while helping stakeholders conduct long-term planning to protect local forests.
+Located atop the far northern reaches of the Delaware River, New York’s Sullivan County plays a critical role in protecting the forested headwater streams that empty into the larger watershed — the source of drinking water for 15 million residents living in Philadelphia, Trenton, and other major cities.

-From the beginning, the County planning staff were excited about the potential for the project.
+From the beginning, the county planning staff was excited about the potential for the project.
 “We’re a small planning department in a big county,” said Freda Eisenberg, Commissioner of the Sullivan County Division of Planning.
-“The Catalyst Grant provided an opportunity to expand our work and bring more attention and resources to water quality protection, which otherwise would not have received much focus.”
+“The Catalyst grant provided an opportunity to expand our work and bring more attention and resources to water quality protection, which otherwise would have received less focus.”

-Meanwhile, Delaware Highlands Conservancy interviewed municipal officials to better understand their conservation priorities, and then suggested areas where land management and protection could contribute positively to the region’s rural character and recreation economy, while providing benefits for water quality and flood resilience, and furnished municipalities with a list of conservation funding sources.
+The Delaware Highlands Conservancy identified areas where land management and protection could supply multiple benefits to the region’s rural character and recreation economy while supporting water quality and flood resilience, and furnished municipalities with a list of conservation funding sources.

 “I see the Catalyst grant as a great opportunity to work with the County and Delaware Highlands Conservancy to try to drum up interest from the municipalities,” Hutchinson stated.
 “And then once you have interest, you’ve got to have some vehicle for following through, which is what the Delaware River Watershed Initiative provides.”

-Looking ahead, the OSI grantees envision the water resource plan, or WRPS, as a blueprint for municipalities with proactive steps to safeguard water quality, mitigate impacts from the built environment, and make the region a more attractive place to live and visit.
+The OSI grantees laud the planning as a forward-thinking effort to safeguard water quality, mitigate impacts from the built environment, and make the region a more attractive place to live and visit.

 What You Can Do